March to Modernity: Scenario 1: March to Modernity

-Other Two Possible Scenarios
+Other two possible scenarios

 Scenario 2: The Retreat into Fortresses

 In the second scenario, Mahbubani believes that the Western hemisphere, will become threatened by Asia's success.
-Thus, the West will engaged in rigid protectionism to halt Asia’s rising status.
+Thus, the West will engaged in rigid protectionism to halt Asia's rising status.
 However, Mahbubani explains that Europe has engaged in protectionist techniques since the end of the Cold War.
 These strategies includes massive subsidies to the wealthy few in Europe and using tax payers’ dollars on unnecessary language translations.
-Although the European Union’s protectionist policies has not hindered the overall growth of the global economy, according to David Hale, a Wall Street journalist,“the greatest threat to this [global] boom is that the United States will lose confidence in the free market ideology".
+Although the European Union's protectionist policies has not hindered the overall growth of the global economy, according to David Hale, a Wall Street journalist,“the greatest threat to this [global] boom is that the United States will lose confidence in the free market ideology".
 Protectionism is also happening in the investment sector of global politics.
 The United States has backed out of foreign investment due to the concern of national security issues.
-Paul Krugman, one of America’s leading economist acknowledges that free trade is not universally beneficial in that there will be some winners and some losers.
+Paul Krugman, one of America's leading economist acknowledges that free trade is not universally beneficial in that there will be some winners and some losers.
 However the World Bank, states that countries that engaged in free trade will actually see a rise in their economies as well due to the laws of comparative advantage.